pnlong/trilobyte-lossless-codec/README.md

 The Trilobyte Lossless Codec (TLC) encodes and decodes audio losslessly to and from **Trilobyte Lossless Codec (.tlc)** files using a neural model and arithmetic coding.

+Research and experiments related to Trilobyte are available at [pnlong/trilobyte-experiments](https://github.com/pnlong/trilobyte-experiments).

 ---

 ## Setup